-Most attractions are open in Edinburgh.
-Scotland has introduced a COVID tier system, and Edinburgh attractions are open under the current level.
+Most attractions are open or opening soon in Edinburgh.
+Scotland has a COVID tier system, and in Edinburgh most attractions have published opening plans.
 Tickets for almost all attractions must be purchased in advance.
 Timed entry is the new norm, with restricted visitor numbers and social distancing measures.
 This means you should book tickets in advance.

 Make the most of the summer with our round-up of what’s open in Edinburgh following the easing of lockdown restrictions.

 Many of the major attractions in Edinburgh are now open for the public to visit!

 Palace of Holyroodhouse